mobile app bar

 Alonzo Mourning and Giannis Antetokounmpo

 “Giannis [could thrive in the 90s].
-I think just how hard he goes… I think he still takes a beating, though… [But] I think Giannis man… He’s cut up like I was.”
+I think just how hard he goes… I think he still takes a beating, though… [But] I think Giannis man… He’s cut up like I was,” Mourning said.

-However, he claimed the Bucks superstar would experience a culture shock if he time-traveled back to the 1990s and played in the NBA.
-He noted that centers and forwards back then not only played physical defense but showed no remorse and tried to send a message to their opponents.
-Mourning added,
+However, Mourning did add that the Milwaukee Bucks superstar would experience a culture shock if he time-traveled back and played.
+The centers and forwards back then, players like Terry Cummings and Charles Oakley, not only played physical defense but showed no remorse in sending a message to their opponents.
+Mourning added:

 “I’ll tell you what.
 Terry Cummings, [Charles Oakley], Anthony Mason… You let them boys lay wood on you, they take you out of the air… We don’t have that no more… The guys in this era have not felt physicality.
 [They wouldn’t know] until they felt those guys.”

-Antetokounmpo is arguably the only star in the league today who plays with brute force on both ends of the floor.
-He is reminiscent of a bygone era when big men were expected to use their towering presence to dominate in the paint and not stand on the three-point line and play as a ‘stretch 5.’
+Antetokounmpo is, arguably, the only star in the league today who plays with brute force on both ends of the floor.
+He is reminiscent of a bygone era.
+Back when big men were expected to use their towering presence to dominate in and around the paint, and not just stand on the three-point line to play as a ‘stretch 5.’

-O’Neal may have picked Jokic ahead of Antetokounmpo and doubted whether the Greek Freak would dominate in the 1990s, but it was likely him being a contrarian for the sake of it.
-He’s admitted in the past that he enjoyed the Bucks superstar’s old-school play style and even gave him the ultimate compliment.
+O’Neal may have picked Jokic ahead of Antetokounmpo.
+But that could likely be him trying to present a contrarian take on it.
+Shaq has admitted in the past that he enjoyed the Bucks superstar’s old-school style of play.
+Once, he even gave him the ultimate compliment.

 When Shaq gave his Superman cloak to Giannis

 Antetokounmpo cemented his legacy as the greatest player in Bucks history after leading the franchise to the NBA title in 2021, its first since 1971.
-His 50-point performance in Game 6 of the NBA Finals against the Suns is arguably the greatest ever in the championship series, and it even prompted O’Neal to anoint him as the league’s new Superman.
+His 50-point performance in Game 6 of the NBA Finals against the Phoenix Suns had prompted O’Neal to anoint him as the league’s new Superman.

-He congratulated the two-time MVP and the Bucks on Instagram with a post and captioned it,
+He had congratulated the two-time MVP and the Bucks on Instagram.

 “Congratulations Giannis!
 Thanks for bringing old-school bully basketball back.
 It’s only one Superman now and that’s you.
 [Damn], you was dominating.
 Wow.”